Help the laggards make their digital transition

 - The digital illiteracy will put companies out of growth or out of their industry

-Businesses will have to innovate by customizing their approaches to this multi-speed planet, and in working around institutional and infrastructural constraints.
+Businesses will have to innovate by a) changing, b) improving, and c) customizing their approaches to this multi-speed planet, and in working around institutional and infrastructural constraints.

-It’s obvious that the digital transition (or transformation) is a journey, but we’re all traveling at different speeds.
+It’s obvious that the digital transition (or transformation) is a long journey, but we’re all travelling at different speeds.
 We should fix that!

 This post is also available in: Greek